arturcarvalho/tutorial-1/README.md

     </header>
     <main>
       <p>
-        This site was created to demonstrate my mastery of Hammer:
+        This site was created to demonstrate my mastery of Redwood:
         Look on my works, ye mighty, and despair!
       </p>
       <Link to={routes.home()}>Return home</Link>